rajat-gohil/Capstone-Project/README.md

-# Final Capstone Project: Merchant Clustering and Analysis
+# Cow and Buffalo Milk Company: Merchant Analysis and Credit Scoring

 ## Introduction

+The objective of this project is to assist Cow and Buffalo Milk Company in targeting the right customers, increasing sales, and improving efficiency in allocating advertising spend.
+The project involves developing models to analyze merchant data, create a credit scoring algorithm, identify creditworthy merchants, and provide recommendations for targeting.

+## Dataset
-This project aims to analyze merchant data and cluster them based on their annual revenue and spending score.
-The dataset contains information about various merchants, including their annual revenue, spending score, city, most purchased product, and repayment score.
+The dataset contains information about various merchants, including their annual revenue, spending score, payment history, city, and most purchased product.

+## Approach

+Data Preprocessing: The dataset is preprocessed to handle missing values, rename columns, and extract relevant features for analysis.

+Merchant Clustering: KMeans clustering is performed to segment merchants into distinct groups based on their annual revenue and spending score.
+The clusters are labeled as Careful, Spendthrift, General, Target, and Miser based on their nature.

+Credit Scoring Algorithm: A credit scoring algorithm is developed using merchant payment history and city information.
+This algorithm helps identify the creditworthiness of merchants, distinguishing between high-risk and low-risk merchants.

+## Recommendations:
+Based on the analysis and credit scoring results, recommendations are provided to Cow and Buffalo Milk Company on which merchants to target for advertising and sales efforts.

 ## How to Run the Code

-To run the code, follow these steps:

-Ensure that you have the necessary libraries installed, including numpy, pandas, matplotlib, and sklearn.
+Requirements: Ensure that you have the necessary libraries installed, including numpy, pandas, matplotlib, scikit-learn, and seaborn.

-Download the dataset (original data.xlsx) and place it in the same directory as the Python script.
+Data: Download the dataset (data.xlsx) and place it in the same directory as the Python scripts.

-Open the Python script named "Final Capstone Project" in your preferred Python environment (e.g., Jupyter Notebook, Google Colab).
+Run the Notebooks: Open the provided Jupyter notebooks (Final_Capstone_Project.ipynb, Credit_Worthiness.ipynb, Credit_Scording_Algorithm.ipynb) in your preferred Python environment.

-Execute the script cell by cell or all at once to perform data preprocessing, clustering, visualization, analysis, and model training.
+Execute Code: Execute the code cells in each notebook to perform data preprocessing, clustering, credit scoring, analysis, and model training.

+Review Results: Examine the analysis results, including merchant clusters, creditworthiness scores, and recommendations.

+## Recommendations

+Targeting Strategy: Focus advertising and sales efforts on merchants classified as "Target" and "General" clusters, as they are likely to have higher spending scores and contribute significantly to sales.

+Creditworthiness: Prioritize credit approval for merchants with high credit scores and a history of timely payments.
+Implement stricter credit terms for merchants with low credit scores or a history of payment defaults.

+Efficiency: Allocate advertising spend efficiently by targeting merchants with the highest potential for sales and creditworthiness, optimizing return on investment.

-## Analysis and Discoveries
+## Final Analysis Data

-The dataset was preprocessed by renaming columns and handling missing values.

-KMeans clustering was performed to group merchants into five distinct clusters based on their annual revenue and spending score.

-The Elbow Method was used to determine the optimal number of clusters.

-Visualizations such as scatter plots and pie charts were created to analyze the distribution of spending scores by city and most purchased product.

-Cross-tabulations and bar plots were generated to examine the relationship between city, most purchased product, and cluster nature.

-A pivot table was created to compare the average annual revenue across different cities and cluster natures.

-Finally, a Random Forest Classifier was trained to predict repayment scores based on merchant features, achieving a certain level of accuracy.

-Overall, the analysis provides insights into the segmentation of merchants and their spending behavior, which can be valuable for targeted marketing strategies and business decision-making.
+Download the final analyzed data into a CSV file (analyzed.csv) containing merchant information, including cluster membership and nature classification.

+## Conclusion

+This project provides valuable insights and tools for Cow and Buffalo Milk Company to improve targeting strategies, increase sales, and enhance efficiency in advertising spend allocation.
+By leveraging data analysis and credit scoring algorithms, the company can optimize resource allocation and achieve its business objectives effectively.